Determinants of reproductive function & health in young women

 Aims & objectives

 ALSPAC is a prospective population-based birth cohort that recruited 14,541 pregnant women resident in Avon, UK with expected dates of delivery 1st April 1991 to 31st December 1992 (http://www.alspac.bris.ac.uk.).
-As part of the ARIES project, 1000 mother-child pairs from ALSPAC have genome-wide methylation data at several time points (for the children these are: at birth, age 7 and age 15-17).

-The student will use appropriate statistical modelling techniques such as multivariable regression, bivariate linear spline models and a structured life course approach to examine repeatedly measured exposures and their associations with measures of reproductive health.
+The student will use appropriate statistical modelling techniques such as multivariable regression, bivariate linear spline models and a structured life course approach to examine repeatedly measured exposures and their associations with measures of young women's reproductive health.
 A quantitative EWAS of reproductive hormone profiles will be undertaken using data from the ARIES resource.

 1 http://www.ons.gov.uk/ons/rel/vsob1/characteristics-of-Mother-1--england-and-wales/2012/index.html 2 Hartge.
 Nat Genet 2009.
 3 D'Aloisio.
 Epidemiol 2013.
 4 Mishra.
 Womens Health 2009.
 5 Mishra.
 Maturitas 2013.
 6 Gold.
 AJE 2013.
 7 Palmer.
 Stata J 2014.
 8 Smith.
 Epidemiol In press.

 Created on Oct.
 1, 2015, 9 a.m.